 Three decades of cranking out superior climbing and skiing gear put Black Diamond at the top of their class, and their headlamps compete with the best of them.
-Here’s a breakdown of two of the company’s most popular models: the Spot and Storm.
+Here’s why their Spot325 takes the cake when comparing the brand’s top models.

 Both Black Diamond models offer reliable, comfortable lighting performance, but there are subtle differences that make each one better for different adventurers.
 Here’s how to choose between the two depending on your gear priorities.

 Quick note: the main comparison we’ve offered is based on the 2018 and earlier version of the Spot.
 In early 2019, Black Diamond released the Spot325, a lighter, more powerful headlamp with a few tweaks in performance.
 We’ve updated our review to reflect all three models.

 Comparing the Black Diamond Spot and Storm side-by-side, you’ll find the Spot as a smaller, lighter and less powerful headlamp that still offers plenty of performance.
 The Storm is larger, heavier, and offers brighter lighting and more features.
 Both have stellar reviews and work well for the average outdoorsman, so choosing one over the other is a matter of personal preference more than anything else.

 To get the best features of each model, we now recommend going with the improved Spot325, a lighter version of the Spot with a max light output that rivals the Storm.